giannilmbd/dynare/doc/manual/source/time-series.rst

             yuiop = randn(100,1);

-        If a ``.mat`` file is used instead, it should provide the same informations, except that the data should not be given as a set of vectors, but as a single matrix of doubles named ``DATA__``.
+        If a ``.mat`` file is used instead, it should provide the same information, except that the data should not be given as a set of vectors, but as a single matrix of doubles named ``DATA__``.
 This array should have as many columns as elements in ``NAMES__`` (the number of variables).
 Note that the